timihendrix33/session-3/readme.md

 Today we continue to work with NPM, responsive design and start looking at Expressjs - exploring some of its capabilities.

 ##Homework

-* download this repo and review the steps below
+* download this repo and review the steps below - try to get the communication between the form and mLab working.

-* upload a finished version to github
+* upload a finished version to github (remember to use a .gitignore file)

+* see the session-3-work (working branch) repo for an example of a working repo.

 ##NPM Review